DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Not all problems are worth solving
 * Fixing a low-priority issue may deprive you of the time required to address a high-priority one

+# General-Purpose Methods and Practices
+Debugging techniques vary on the platform and technology you use.
+But in this chapter, we’re going to look at methods that work in most of the environments and technologies.
+It’s general!

+## Set Yourself Up for Debugging Success
+Believe that the problem can be found and fixed.
+It’s all about your mindset.
+You need to give plenty of time.
+Don’t stop until you get it.
+It also goes with persistence.
+If you persist, you’ll get a chance to get all the test cases as you can.
+The test cases must have a lot, and you’ll get to automate your debugging environment.
+Always try to study the things that you are debugging.
+You won’t know where it’ll come from.
+This leads to no distractions while you debug, and when you can’t solve it, just give it to the diffuse mode.
+Remember, to do this, you have to have enough data.
+So if you don’t research as much, you won’t get the answer even if you give it to the diffuse mode.
+ A debugging infrastructure.
+I’m sure that’s a really important thing to do.
+Look at where I work, they have so many debugging tools and really good infrastructure for doing that.

+### Things to Remember
+* Believe that the problem can be traced and fixed.
+* Set aside of sufficient time for your debugging task.
+* Arrange to work without distractions.
+* Sleep on a difficult problem.
+* Don’t give up.
+* Invest in your environment, tools, and knowledge.

 #reading/books